IBM/virtualhelpdesk/README.md

     ![](doc/source/images/discovery_ingest.png)

-1. Select three JSON files from local file system where you downloaded and upzipped knowledgebase.zip file
+1. Select three JSON files from local file system where you downloaded and unzipped knowledgebase.zip file

   - This may take a few seconds -- you will see a notification when the process is finished